The 5 Best Low-Impact Cardio Exercises for Seniors to Stay Active and Healthy

 • Start with 5 to 10-minute sessions and increase duration at your own pace.

-This is a handy choice for seniors managing osteoarthritis or hip discomfort.
-As many seniors suffer from various joint dysfunction or pain issues.
-Cycling is difficult to carry out for these patients.
+This is a handy choice for seniors managing osteoarthritis or hip discomfort, as many seniors experience joint dysfunction or pain.
+Cycling is challenging for these patients.
 Proper consultation is required for this cardio activity.
-To consult with our expert Physical Therapist schedule an appointment here.
+To consult with our expert Physical Therapist, schedule an appointment here.

 4. Chair Workouts

-Chair-based routines allow seniors with mobility limitations to safely engage in effective cardio.
+Chair-based routines allow seniors with mobility limitations to engage in effective cardio safely.
 These sessions often include seated marches, leg lifts, and arm pumps to boost heart rate.

 Why it works: